Vermiglio (film): Plot

-Once news of the end of the war arrives, Pietro returns to Sicily with the aim of letting his loved ones know he has survived, promising Lucia he will write and return soon.
-However, after some time goes by with no word from Pietro, the family learns from the newspaper that Pietro was already married to a Sicilian woman and has been killed by her.
+Winter turns to spring and once news of the end of the war finally arrives in the village, Pietro returns to Sicily with the aim of letting his loved ones know he has survived, promising Lucia he will write and return soon.
+However, after weeks go by with no word from him, Lucia writes to the parish priest of his village, but before long the family learns from the newspaper that Pietro was already married to a Sicilian woman and has been shot by her using his own rifle.
+His first wife’s defence is that she was defending her own honour, and she is sentenced to 7 years in prison.